Barred from Proselytizing in China, Mormons Try a Chinatown

 Missionary work by various churches and outreach groups in U.S. Chinese communities is increasing.

-“I’ve lived here for 11 years, and I think most of the churches already had programmes for the Chinese when I first moved here,” said Shao Mei Liang, whose daughter takes part in the children’s activities offered by the 2nd Evangelical Free Church near her home.
+“I’ve lived here for 11 years, and I think most of the churches already had programs for the Chinese when I first moved here,” said Shao Mei Liang, whose daughter takes part in the children’s activities offered by the 2nd Evangelical Free Church near her home.

 The New Life Gospel Church has been working with the Chinese community in Sunset Park since 1994.